COMPOSITIONS

 Listen (2000) – for male speaker with female intoner; female vocalist sings one high pitch as a harmonic “shadow” of the spoken voice; may be accompanied with small hand percussion, such as a string of small bells or small cymbals like xiao-bo rubbed lightly together.
 (2’50”)

-Nothing (2007) – for voice and piano; Text: Lao-tzu
+Nothing (2007) – for voice and piano; text by Lao-tzu

 The Rain (1997) – two pieces for solo voice, usually sung together: 1) I am rain – text from Praises of the Bantu Kings; versions of Bantu self-praises by Jerome Rothenberg, from literal translations by Jacques Chileya Chiwale; 2) "The rain of the white valley" – text from June Rain by W.S.
 Merwin (circa 3’31”)